anvil008/dotfiles/README.md

 ### Personalization

-The `linksetup.sh` and `macsetup.sh` file should describe primarily what it does in the comments.
+The `setup.sh` file should describe primarily what it does in the comments.
 A bit of personalization is required for certain matters such as the automatic installation from the Mac App Store, as it would only install apps that the user owns only.

 #### Mac App Store
 Therefore change the brew mas installations in the `Brewfile`.